mmulagal/wlm-db/server/resources/mssql/terraform/README.md

-# Terraform Project
+# WLMDB Terraform Deployment

 # Deploy an SQL Server on EC2 with Amazon FSx for NetApp ONTAP

-This Terraform project automates the deployment of a Windows SQL Server on Amazon EC2, utilizing Amazon FSx for NetApp ONTAP for storage.
+This Terraform automates the deployment of a Windows SQL Server on Amazon EC2, utilizing Amazon FSx for NetApp ONTAP for storage.
 The deployment can be configured in two different models:

 1. **Failover Cluster Instances (FCI)** with Multi-AZ Amazon FSx for NetApp ONTAP filesystem.
 2. **Standalone Instance (Standalone)** with Single-AZ Amazon FSx for NetApp ONTAP filesystem.